jetify-com/opensource/api/gen/docs/markdown/pub/devcloud/v1alpha1/index.md

 <a name="pub-devcloud-v1alpha1-SandboxState"></a>

 ### SandboxState
-SandboxState represents the state of a sandbox and maps (0-4) to workstationspb.Workstation_State in the GCP Workstations API.
+SandboxState represents the state of a sandbox and maps to workstationspb.Workstation_State in the GCP Workstations API.
-States after 4 do not map to the GCP Workstations API.

 | Name | Number | Description |
 | ---- | ------ | ----------- |